NVIDIA-RTX/RTXNTC/docs/TextureSetFile.md

 - `rgbColorSpace`: `ColorSpace`, optional(`Linear`), color space that will be used for storing RGB components of decompressed colors
 - `alpaColorSpace`: `ColorSpace`, optional(`Linear`), color space that will be used for storing the Alpha component of decompressed colors, if applicable
 - `bcFormat`: `BlockCompressedFormat`, optional(`None`), preferred BCn compression format for transcoding this texture
-- `bcQuality`: preferred quality parameter for transcoding into BCn
+- `bcModeBuffers`: array of `BCModeBuffer` objects describing BC7 transcoding acceleration data for mips of this texture

+### `BCModeBuffer` object

+- `mipLevel`: int, required, mip level of the texture represented by this buffer
-- `bcAccelerationDataView`: int, optional, index of the `BufferView` object with the BCn transcoding acceleration data
+- `view`: int, required, index of the `BufferView` with the mode data

 ### `Channel` object